MonikaSko/Jekyll/index.md

 ---
 layout: default
-title: Jekyll
+title: Persona
 nav_order: 1
+description: "Persona"
-description: "Newspaper can be fun!" has children: true
+has children: true
 ---

-# What can you actually do
-Here you will learn how you can send newspaper to print
+# Who will be sending newspaper to print?
+Only the brave ones!